 Why do I get homework?

-Homework is a valuable boost to your learning in school.
+Homework is a valuable boost and supplement to your learning in school.
 We set homework for a number of reasons:

 - To develop your independent learning skills e.g. thinking and researching

 - To prepare you for the kind of work you will do higher up the school and later in your life